ocrmypdf/OCRmyPDF/docs/cookbook.rst

    background from grayscale or color images.
 Monochrome images are ignored.
 This should not be used on documents that contain color photos as it may remove them.
--  ``--deskew`` will correct pages were scanned at a skewed angle by rotating them back into place.
+-  ``--deskew`` will correct pages that were scanned at a skewed angle by rotating them back into place.
 -  ``--clean`` uses
    `unpaper <https://www.flameeyes.eu/projects/unpaper>`__ to clean up